BAPCPA Report - 2015

 Assets and Liabilities Reported by Debtors

-"Net scheduled debt" is the difference between the total amount of debt and obligations of a debtor reported on the schedules and the amount of such debt reported in categories that are predominantly non-dischargeable.
+"Net scheduled debt" is defined as the difference between the total amount of debt and obligations of a debtor reported on the schedules and the amount of such debt reported in categories that are predominantly non-dischargeable.
 Debt that is predominantly non-dischargeable may include, but is not limited to, domestic support obligations, taxes, student loans, and pension obligations.
 Thus, net scheduled debt approximates the amount of debt reported by the debtor at the time of filing that may be eligible for discharge (without regard to security interests) during the case and is referred to in 28 U.S.C. § 159(c)(3)(C) as the "aggregate amount of debt discharged in cases filed during the reporting period."

 Income and Expenses Reported by Debtors